 What stops us?

 So with all these factors pushing and pulling us towards self-employment, what stops us taking the leap?
 For me the number one reason was fear, specifically fear of failing in such a public way.
 When I was still employed I spent years trying to get promoted and failed many times but it never stopped me trying.
+I believe I was able to keep trying because of my growth mindset, the set backs didn’t make me believe I couldn’t do it, just that I need to keep working.
 I developed great resilience from the experience and it helped me overcome that fear when it came to starting my own business.

 Ultimately my first business did fail and I learnt that, actually, it’s really not so bad.
 I had fun, learnt lots and applied it all to my next business.
 There are also other types of fear that stop people, finances are always a big issue.
 What if you lose money?
 Can’t pay your bills?
 Can’t put food on the table?
 There is also the fear of letting down those around you, your partner, your parents and of course, your children.